 Once you’ve grasped your employees’ preferences and identified the optimal document indexing type, the actual process of indexing documents remains relatively uncomplicated.
 It is mainly concerned with systematically sorting through both scanned and digital documents to locate designated key terms.

-Identify the Specific Purpose for Indexing the Documents
+Identify the specific purpose for indexing the documents

 The choice of indexing method hinges on the nature of the documents you’re dealing with, whether they are invoices, employee records, or any other type.
 It’s crucial to also consider who has access to retrieve these documents and for what purpose.
 For instance, understanding if employees need access for reference or if specific teams require it for analytical purposes will guide your indexing strategy.